neopragma/dnmusic/concept-euphonium.md

 ## Expressive playing, stage presence, and audience engagement

-All professional euphonium soloists that I'm aware of tend to stand still while performing.
+All professional euphonium soloists that I'm aware of (except Anthony Caillet) tend to stand still while performing.
 Let's think about engaging with the music and with the audience as many other soloists do.

 Alessandro Beverari, clarinet
 [E. Morricone, "Nuovo Cinema Paradiso"](https://www.youtube.com/watch?v=Ws7Yj1BuXRI)